MultiSafepay/docs/content/api/orders/adjust-payment-link-lifetime.md

 `days_active` | string | optional

-The number of days the payment link is valid for.
+Sets the number of days the payment link is active for.
 If not set, or if `seconds_active` is also set, `seconds_active` is used.
 If neither `days_active` nor `seconds_active` is set, the default is used.
-Default: 30 days.

 ----------------
 `seconds_active` | string | optional

-The number of seconds the payment link is valid for.
+Sets the number of seconds the payment link is active for.
-Example: 86.400 `seconds_active` = 1 `days_active`.
+Example: 86,400 `seconds_active` = 1 `days_active`.
 If set and larger than 0, `seconds_active` overrides `days_active`.
 If neither `days_active` nor `seconds_active` is set, the default is used.
-Default: 30 days.

 ----------------
 `description` | string | optional